doctrine/orm/docs/en/tutorials/getting-started.rst

         }
     }

-All of the properties discussed so far are simple string and integer values, for example the id fields of the entities, their names, description, status and change dates.
-Next we will model the dynamic relationships between the entities by defining the references between entities.
+All of the properties we've seen so far are of simple types (integer, string, and datetime).
+But now, we'll add properties that will store objects of specific *entity types* in order to model the relationships between different entities.

-References between objects are foreign keys in the database.
-You never have to (and never should) work with the foreign keys directly, only with the objects that represent the foreign key through their own identity.
+At the database level, relationships between entities are represented by foreign keys.
+But with Doctrine, you'll never have to (and never should) work with the foreign keys directly.
+You should only work with objects that represent foreign keys through their own identities.

 For every foreign key you either have a Doctrine ManyToOne or OneToOne association.
 On the inverse sides of these foreign keys you can have